fancn21th/xyzchat/docs/flow.md

 ## Question 3: Standalone components and How they are glued together ?

+The implementation of the xyzchat should base on the design.
+No matter how your design is completed it will somehow end up with something called `design system`.
+It is not the industry standard, but every big company has its own design system.
+You can also easily trace it back to the [Atomic Design](https://atomicdesign.bradfrost.com/table-of-contents/).
+The author of Atomic Design, Brad Frost, is believed to be the first one to introduce the concept of design system.
+Great job!
+Brad.

+Btw if you want to really appreciate the power of metaphor that Brad used in Atomic Design, you better review the related chemistry book.
+Trust me it is worth it.

+Like how every living thing is made up of cells in a very sophisticated way.
+Determining what design system is made of is never a easy job.
+Thought that is where fun begins right?
+Just give it a try.
+Besides you never start from scratch.
+There are many tools out there for you.

+At this time I would like to start from layout the most basic part of design system.
+The glue connected every component together.

 ## Question 4: Customizable Style ?

 According to [anatomy of shadcn-ui](https://manupa.dev/blog/anatomy-of-shadcn-ui), a single component broken down to those parts